Prevent gallstones from forming naturally

 Beets are excellent at thinning bile and keeping it moving.
 You can either eat whole beets or juice them.
-At my medical clinic, I give my patients what I call the “CBC cocktail”—juiced carrots, beets, and cucumbers to help improve gallbladder function.
+Even better, make the “CBC cocktail”—juiced carrots, beets, and cucumbers to help improve gallbladder function.
 Dandelion greens, green apples, and ginger also support healthy digestion and bile flow.

 In addition, include artichokes in your diet.
 They contain caffeylquinic acids, which encourage the movement of bile.
 The simplest way to benefit from these compounds is to cook and eat the artichoke leaves.

 Finally, supplementing with bile salts (or ox bile) at every meal can improve gallbladder function and also help in the breakdown of fats.
 Bile salts are especially important if you’ve had your gallbladder removed, since fat digestion becomes impaired.